This story was originally written for the Driven to Desire Challenge

 The President pulls the glass of ice water from the shelf below the lectern, takes a long draw, and returns it before answering.

-"A nuclear Iran is a threat to democracy every -"
+"A nuclear Iran is a threat to democracy every—"

 "HEMLOCK IS DOWN!"

-He recognizes Black's authoritative voice.
+He recognizes Black's voice.
+And the code name for...

 "Keep your head down, Mr. President," he's warned by one of the dark suits surrounding him.
 His feet barely touch the ground as he's ushered to safety in a cloud of shoulders, elbows and legs.